Artifact (error)

 Diffraction spikes and the Airy disk are optical artifacts caused by the diffraction of light through the aperture of an optical system.

-In natural science and signal processing, an artifact or artefact is any error in the perception or representation of any information introduced by the involved equipment or technique(s).
+In natural science and signal processing, an artifact or artefact is any error in the perception or representation of any information introduced by the involved equipment or techniques.

 Statistics

 In statistics, statistical artifacts are apparent effects that are introduced inadvertently by methods of data analysis rather than by the process being studied.

 Computer science

 In computer science, digital artifacts are anomalies introduced into digital signals as a result of digital signal processing.

 Microscopy

 In microscopy, visual artifacts are sometimes introduced during the processing of samples into slide form.

+Psychology

+In psychology, experimental artifacts are unintentional results caused by distortions or biases in the experimental process.

 Econometrics

 In econometrics, which focuses on computing relationships between related variables, an artifact is a spurious finding, such as one based on either a faulty choice of variables or an over-extension of the computed relationship.
 Such an artifact may be called a statistical artifact.
 For instance, imagine a hypothetical finding that presidential approval rating is approximately equal to twice the percentage of citizens making more than $50,000 annually; if 60% of citizens make more than $50,000 annually, this would predict that the approval rating will be 120%.
 This prediction is a statistical artifact, since it is spurious to use the model when the percentage of citizens making over $50,000 is so high, and gross error to predict an approval rating greater than 100%.